Java, Programming

-A sorting algorithm is an algorithm used to rearrange any list of items either in ascending or descending order.
-The algorithm uses a comparison operator to compare the elements in order to know which element is lesser or greater.
+A sorting algorithm rearranges a list of items in ascending or descending order using a comparison operator to determine which element is smaller or larger.

 Brute Force Approach